Frequently Asked Questions - Registrar

 - Where is the office located and what are the hours of operation?

 The Office of the Registrar is located in the Wille Administration building, room A-102.
-During the school year when classes are in session, the hours of operation are Monday through Thursday 9 to 6 pm and Friday 9 to 4 pm.
+During the school year when classes are in session, the hours of operation are Monday & Thursday 9:00 am to 5:00 pm, Tuesday & Wednesday 9:00 am to 6:00 pm, and Friday 9:00 am to 5:00 pm.
 Other times during the year, we operate on a reduced schedule which is posted on our website.

 - What is the street address of the Office of the Registrar?